gehrisandro/tailwind-merge-php/README.md

 ------
 **TailwindMerge for PHP** is a ...
 If you or your business relies on this package, it's important to support the developers who have contributed their time and effort to create and maintain this valuable tool:

+If you find this package helpful, please consider sponsoring the maintainer:
 - Sandro Gehri: **[github.com/sponsors/gehrisandro](https://github.com/sponsors/gehrisandro)**

 ## Table of Contents